starfishneuroscience/splot/README.md

 ## Saving data
 splot can save binary data or text/ascii data.

+splot does not save "raw" data from the serial port; instead it saves only valid messages that adhere to the format specified.

-When receiving binary data, splot can save a file consisting of a json header including the data format (as specified as a numpy dtype string) and the data series names, followed by the binary data.
-It will only save complete messages; incomplete messages will be ignored.
+When receiving binary data, splot can save a file consisting of a json header including the data format (as specified as a numpy dtype) and the data series names, followed by the binary data.
 A helper function `read_serial_capture_binary` can be used to read this file and format it as a structured recarray, or an (unstructured) ndarray , e.g.,
 ```py
 import splot
 arr, series_names = splot.read_serial_capture_binary(